gaganmanakpuria/Breadth-First-Search-with-django-app/README.md

 As the name BFS suggests, you are required to traverse the graph breadthwise as follows:

-!.First move horizontally and visit all the nodes of the current layer 2.Move to the next layer
+1.First move horizontally and visit all the nodes of the current layer 2.Move to the next layer

-# required to run program (Installed programs in your pc)
+# Required to run program (Installed programs in your pc)
 1.Python

 2.django